 Frequency is one of the clearest indicators of a problem.
 If your cat is throwing up after every meal or multiple times a week, it’s a clear signal that something is wrong and a vet visit is necessary.
 This is especially true for very young kittens and senior cats.
 These age groups are more vulnerable to complications like dehydration, so any vomiting should be taken more seriously.
 When in doubt, it’s always better to be safe and check in with your vet.
 They can help you figure out the cause and get your cat feeling better.

-How to Help Your Cat Keep Their Food Down
+How to Help Your Cat Keep Food Down

 Seeing your cat throw up is distressing, but the good news is that there are often simple, practical steps you can take at home to help them keep their meals down.
 Before you start to worry, try making a few adjustments to their feeding routine and environment.
 These strategies address the most common causes of post-meal vomiting and can make a world of difference for your feline friend.